 A must-have extension for students needs to cite sources in multiple formats like APA, Chicago, etc. Cite This For Me makes the citation process a snap by automatically creating citations in the preferred style with just a click.

 You have to visit the web page you want to cite and click on the extension button.
 The extension will show APA, Chicago, Harward, and MLA as selectable styles.
 You can click on any of these styles to create a citation in that format.

 Left-clicking on the generated citation will fully highlight it; you can then copy and paste it into your document.
 The extension also has a premium version that lets you save your citations online, but the free version is enough to create citations.

 Writing requires tons of research, which means you’ll be opening dozens of tabs simultaneously.
 Opening too many tabs can heavily clutter the browser and also slow it down.
 OneTab can fix this problem by discarding all the opened tabs and creating a list of all the opened websites.

 This will release all the tabs’ memory and make it easier to go through the list and open just the tab you immediately need.
 You can close and open the tabs from the OneTab window, and there is also the option to bulk open or bulk delete the tabs.

-No matter how good your grammar is, I will still recommend you to get Grammarly as it does an amazing job of fixes typos that are impossible to avoid.
-For me, Grammarly usually fixes 10+ mistakes in every post I write, and I make almost all of them unconsciously.
+No matter how good your grammar is, I will still recommend you to get Grammarly as it does an amazing job of fixing typos that are impossible to avoid.
+Grammarly usually fixes 10+ mistakes in every post I write, and I make almost all of them unconsciously.
 Furthermore, if you focus on the work, then Marinara is worth a try.
 Pomodoro technique is surprisingly effective, especially if you work from home.